 How Quickly You Drink

 The liver metabolizes alcohol at approximately one drink per hour.
 If your drinking pace supersedes over one drink an hour, the more likely you are to become intoxicated quickly.
-The liver is unable to keep up, circulating alcohol into your blood stream.
+The liver is unable to keep up, circulating alcohol into your bloodstream.
 The more alcohol in your blood, the more intoxicated you become, hence raising your BAC.

 A lower body weight generally makes for a higher concentration of alcohol in the body.
-On the contrary, a higher body weight will process alcohol slower than someone who is petite.
+On the contrary, higher body weight will process alcohol slower than someone who is petite.
 Fatty tissue doesn’t contain as much water as lean muscle tissue.
 Therefore, a person with a higher body fat percentage will contain more alcohol in their bodies.

 Men and women process alcohol very different from each other.
 Men are usually larger in build, therefore having more blood volume and less body fat than women.
 This allows men to consume more and feel the effects of alcohol slower than a woman.

-Dehydrogenase is an enzyme that breaks down alcohol.
+In addition, dehydrogenase is an enzyme that breaks down alcohol.
 Men have a higher quantity of this enzyme in their body than women.